shubhdac/ai-case-study/README.md

 ### Why do you think that offering this product or service would benefit the company?

 Intuit's spirit of Powering prosperity around the world slogan itself means being able to include anyone and everyone.
-This creates a wider customer base following and inclusiveness and re, reaching out to people to be more independent, whether they are visually impaired or technically challenged.
+This creates a wider customer base by following an inclusiveness mantra.
+The software and technology want people to be more independent, even if they are visually impaired or technically challenged.

 ### What technologies would this additional product or service utilize?